-When properly documented, Standard Work not only provides a tool for managing Safety, Quality, Delivery and Cost (SQDC) but also a baseline for future kaizen activity.
-Standard Work is defined as the most effective combination of manpower, material, and machinery and it is built on the three elements of takt time, work sequence and standard work in process.
+When properly documented, it not only provides a tool for managing Safety, Quality, Delivery and Cost (SQDC) but also a baseline for future kaizen activity.
+It is defined as the most effective combination of manpower, material, and machinery and it is built on the three elements of takt time, work sequence and standard work in process.

 - Simplify training of new workers